-Mauro Hertig is a composer with an output of ensemble works, chamber works, conceptual works and site-specific works.
+Mauro Hertig is a composer with an output of ensemble, chamber, conceptual and site-specific works.
 His focus lies on different manifestations and explorations of pulse, the exposition of musical memory and the fluid relationship between score and sound.

 He studied in Zurich and Graz, receiving his Bachelor and Master of Arts in Composition with Isabel Mundry and Beat Furrer/Klaus Lang respectively.
 Further studies include courses and masterclasses with Georges Aperghis, Helmut Lachenmann, Elliott Sharp, Felix Profos and Peter Ablinger.

 Recent commissions include works for Ensemble Recherche (Germany), Festival für Neue Musik Rümlingen (Switzerland), Österreichischer Rundfunk ORF, Collegium Novum Zürich CNZ, Trio Onyx (Basel), Jeunesse Vienna, Duo Landman/Stadler (NY/Basel), Schallfeld Ensemble Graz, Platypus Ensemble (Vienna), Klangmanifeste Vienna, open music (Austria).

-2018 has so far seen a portrait concert initiated by the Austrian National Broadcast and Jeunesse Vienna with a broadcast on national radio Ö1, as well as the premiere of his landscape opera “Die Perfekte Passivität” for the Festival für Neue Musik Rümlingen in Basel.
+2018 has seen a portrait concert initiated by the Austrian National Broadcast and Jeunesse Vienna with a broadcast on national radio Ö1, as well as the premiere of his landscape opera “Die Perfekte Passivität” for the Festival für Neue Musik Rümlingen in Basel.
 Besides that, Mauro Hertig was composer-in-residence at 180° Festival for Innovative Art in Sofia, Bulgaria.

 Mauro Hertig lives in Vienna and New York.